bunchsoft/WallpaperChanger/README.md

 1. Clone this repository
 2. Open Terminal and navigate to the project directory
 3. Build the application:

+    #### Option A: Build as Command Line Tool

     ```
     cd WallpaperChanger
-    swift build -c release
+    ./build.sh
     ```

+    The built application will be in the project directory as `WallpaperChanger`

+    #### Option B: Build as macOS App Bundle

+    ```
+    cd WallpaperChanger
+    ./build_app.sh
+    ```

-4. The built application will be in `.build/release/WallpaperChanger`
+    The built application will be in `build/WallpaperChanger.app`

-5. Copy the application to your Applications folder or run it directly
+4. Copy the application to your Applications folder or run it directly

 ### Option 2: Download Release